30%of bacterial meningitis cases result in some degree of hearing loss

 Bacterial meningitis can strike at any age, but children and adults under twenty-five are at highest risk.
 Many of those who do come down with bacterial meningitis are left with a hearing loss.
 A JAMA study* reports that of 432 children diagnosed with meningitis, 13.7 percent developed hearing loss.

 If you or a loved one had meningitis, it’s important to know if your hearing was affected.
+Hearing should be evaluated at least 4 weeks after recovery, although the possibility of developing hearing loss can linger for up to 8 months after recovery.
 Contact a licensed hearing care specialist to get the facts.

 Symptoms of meningitis